mjastad/calm_workshop/orchestration/calm_workshop_orchestration.rst

 - Must be added to a run-list before it can be used by the chef-client Is always executed in the same order as listed in a run-list

+**Knife**

+Chef's command-line tool called to interact with the Chef Server.

+- Use it for uploading cookbooks and managing other aspects of Chef.

+- Command-line tool that provides an interface between a local chef-repo and the Chef server. knife helps users to manage:
+Nodes,Cookbooks and recipes

 **Roles**

-Chef roles define a types of nodes in your infrastracture.
+Chef roles define a types of nodes in your infrastracture and are stored as json data (data bags), inlcuding encrypted data.
 They usually correspond to a service that node is running.
 You can use roles to group nodes.
 A single node can also be in multiple roles.
 Typical Rails application deployment infrastructure consists of the following roles:

 - Database server
 - Memcache/Redis server
 - Application server
 - Load balancer

-The client will then check in every now and again to make sure that no changes have occurred, and nothing needs to change.
-If it does, then the client deals with it.
-Patches and updates can be rolled out over your entire infrastructure by changing the recipe.
-No need to interact with each machine individually.
+**Data Bags**

+Global variable that is stored as JSON data and is accessible from a Chef server.

+- It can be created in two ways: using knife or manually.

+- It helps you manage and configure nodes information on the server in an easy way.

 **Ansible Overview**
 ********************